dtcenter/MET/docs/Users_Guide/tc-diag.rst

 The **delta_range_km** entry is a floating point value specifying the spacing of the range rings in kilometers.

 The **diag_script** entry is an array of strings.
 Each string specifies the path to a Python script to be executed to compute diagnostics from the transformed cylindrical coordinates data for this domain.
-While the **diag_script** entry can be specified separately for each **domain_info** array entry, specifying it once at a higher level of context, as seen above, allows the same setting to be applied to all array entries.
 When multiple Python diagnostics scripts are run, the union of the diagnostics computed are written to the output.

-.. note:: As of MET version 11.1.0, no tropical cyclone diagnostics are actually computed or written to the output.
+The **override_diags** entry is an array of strings.
+Each string specifies the name of diagnostic value to be used for that domain.
+If set to an empty list, all diagnostics computed by the Python scripts in **diag_script** for that domain will be used.
+If non-empty, only the specific diagnostics listed will be used.

+In the default configuration, seen above, the same Python script is run for both the *parent* and *nest* domains, each using a different configuration file.
+For the *parent* domain, all computed diagnostics are used since **override_diags** is empty.
+For the *nest* domain, only the specific diagnostics listed in **override_diags** are used to override the *parent* values.
+In general, diagnostics computed earlier in the list of **domain_info** entries can be overridden by diagnostics computed later in the list.

 Configuring data censoring and conversion options
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^